-SEA Objective cumulative of effect and m nt of effect (con- effects, significal nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - Medium term Long term (11 years +) 5 years) (6 - 10 years) (· · Jours) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
+SEA Objective cumulative of effect and m nt of effect (con effects, significal nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - Medium term Long term (11 years +) 5 years) (6 - 10 years) (11) yours 1) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the policy to ensure that any development does not impact detrimentally on the character and diversification and nature conservation are taken into N/A consideration.
 To maintain and enhance the quality of landscapes and townscapes + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would lead to the enhancement of landscapes and townscapes.
 Policy safeguards are included within the policy to ensure landscape and townscape features are taken into consideration.
 N/A To improve quality of surroundings ++ ++ ++ This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This site is not over and above the Core Strategy in terms of SEA objectives and see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
-Policy safeguards are included within the policy to ensure historic and cultural heritage features are taken into N/A
+Policy safeguards are included within the policy to ensure historic and cultural heritage features are taken into N/A consideration.
+To improve air quality 0 0 + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to development in line with the proportional growth within the Core Strategy.
+This could have a positive effect on air quality if implemented correctly over time.
+N/A To reduce the effect of traffic on the environment 0 + + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
+With development there will be some margin increase in traffic however this would be balanced by the implementation of sustainable development and measures to mitigate against impacts.
+N/A To reduce contributions to climate change X X х N/A N/A To reduce vulnerability to climate change X X X N/A N/A

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan